 Big changes are nothing new to the members of Rocket Town Church.
 In 2012, the original RTC merged with New Venture Church, also in Titusville, to form “New Venture Church of Rocket Town” which was later shortened again to “Rocket Town Church”.
 The members of both entities embraced each other with open hearts, successfully completing a transition that has broken weaker parties, and proving their fearlessness and dedication to unite the community.

 Therefore, when this new project was brought to their laps, the hearty members of Rocket Town Church were undaunted.
-There is a lot of history in this building for many people in the area, including Will and Michelle Merklinger, who had been married in the church when it belonged to New Life.
-They aren't the only ones who share a connection with it and their past -Pastor Steve Goodner (of Rocket Town Church) himself met his wife, April, after a New Life sermon in the attached building, now to be used as offices and classrooms.
+There is a lot of history in this building for many people in the area who attended or had been married in the church when it belonged to New Life.
+Pastor Steve Goodner (of Rocket Town Church) himself met his wife, April, after a New Life sermon in the attached building, now to be used as offices and classrooms.
 Neighbors living nearby have expressed joy at the endeavor, both at the rise in property value as well as a safe and loving environment to bring their children and friends to hear and grow in Jesus Christ.

 The renovations were completed mainly by the selflessness of volunteers and donations by local businesses.
 Pastor Steve, a few retired handymen, and dedicated electricians arrived early and left late day after day to replace windows, hang drywall, provide power, and bring life to the once neglected building.
 “There is not a single member of this church who has not shown up with the extent of their abilities to paint, scrub, hammer, shovel, or otherwise to make this place our Home.” says Pastor Steve, both humbled by and proud of his congregation.